refractionPOINT/lce_doc/docs/qs-sase.md

 ##### DNS over HTTPS

 Some browsers have switched to using [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS).
-This may become apparent if you implement a DNS Policy (like blocking a domain) but not see it take effect when using a web browser.
+This may become apparent if you implement a DNS Policy (like blocking a domain) but do not see it take effect when using a web browser.
 To ensure that DNS traffic uses the classic DNS resolution method (UDP port 53), you can put a `firewall` rule in place to prevent DNS over HTTPS.
 The firewall rule will result in browsers reverting to the classic mode of DNS resolution.

-Note that this has security implications that you may want to research and consider.
+Note that this has security implications you may want to research and consider.

 Example firewall rule to block Google DNS servers over HTTPS: